Skip to main content

 4

-Put a splash of oil in a frying pan over medium heat.
-Stir-fry the spring greens until soft and wilted, 4-5 mins.
-Add a splash of water if necessary to help them along.
-When wilted, add the garlic, cook for 1 minute more and season with salt and black pepper to taste.
+Heat a drizzle of oil in a frying pan on medium heat.
+Stir-fry the greens until soft and wilted, 4-5 mins.
+Tip: Add a splash of water if necessary to help them wilt.
+When wilted, add the garlic and cook for 1 minute more.
+Season with salt and pepper to taste.
 Transfer to a large bowl and cover with foil to keep warm.
 Wipe the frying pan clean with some kitchen paper, we'll use it to fry the fish.

 5

-When cooked, transfer the potato to your bowl with the spring greens and mash roughly with a potato masher (or a fork).
+When cooked, transfer the potato to your bowl of greens (be careful not to pour all the oil from the tray in as well!) and mash roughly with a potato masher (or a fork).
 It won't be smooth but it will be delicious - we call this a 'smash'.
-Mix in the butter and remaining chives.
-Season to taste with salt and black pepper, then cover tightly with foil to keep warm while you fry the fish!
+Mix in a knob of butter (if you want things extra delicious) and the remaining chives.
+Season to taste with salt and pepper.
+Cover tightly with foil to keep warm while you fry the fish!

 6

-Put a splash of oil in the (now empty) frying pan over medium-high heat.
-When hot, carefully lay in the fish, skin-side down.
+Put your (now empty) frying pan on medium-high heat.
+When hot, carefully lay in the fish skin-side down.
 Cook until the skin is crispy, 3 mins.
-Carefully turn and cook on the flesh side until the centre is opaque, another 2-3 mins.
+Carefully turn over and cook on the flesh side until the centre is opaque, another 2-3 mins.
 Remove from the heat.
-Serve your mash on plates topped with the fish and a drizzle of dressing.
+Serve your smash on plates topped with the fish and a drizzle of dressing.
 Enjoy!